sgentle/phantomjs-node/README.md

 ## `page` object API

 The `page` object that is returned with `#createPage` is a proxy that sends all methods to `phantom`.
 Most method calls should be identical to PhantomJS API.
 You must remember that each method returns a `Promise`.

+For list of available methods, properties and events see [PhantomJS documentation of WebPage module](http://phantomjs.org/api/webpage/).

-### `page#setContent`
+### `page#loadContent`

-`page.setContent` is used to set content and/or URL address of the page.
+`page.loadContent` is used to set content and/or URL address of the page.

+It differs from `page.invokeMethod('setContent')` by waiting for contents to fully load.

 It returns `Promise` resolving after `onLoadFinished` (handled internally), thus providing workaround for [PhantomJS issue #12750](https://github.com/ariya/phantomjs/issues/12750).